Vaginal Cancer: Surgery

-Your healthcare team will talk with you the surgery options that are best for you.
+Your healthcare team will talk with you about the surgery options that are best for you.
 You may want to bring a family member or close friend with you to appointments.
 Write down questions you want to ask about your surgery.
-Make sure to ask about:
+Make sure to ask:

-The risks and possible side effects of the surgery
+What are the risks and possible side effects of the surgery?

-Whether you will be able to get pregnant and carry a child after surgery
+Will you be able to get pregnant and carry a child after surgery?

 You’ll also meet the anesthesiologist and can ask questions about the anesthesia and how it will affect you.
 Just before your surgery, an anesthesiologist or a nurse anesthetist will give you the anesthesia so that you fall asleep and don’t feel pain.